 - Grade II status is applied to buildings of special interest but are not of as much importance as Grade II* or Grade I, 92% of all Listed Buildings fit into this category and the planning office is usually less stringent on granting permission to changes to a Grade II listed building.

 Architectural Glazing is a highly successful building material when renovating or updating a listed or heritage building.
-Highly contemporary, fully glazed extensions or glass additions to listed buildings are often preferred by planning officials and bodies such as English Heritage as the contrast between the modern glass and original building very easily defines what is new and what is old.
+Highly contemporary, fully glazed extensions or glass additions to listed buildings are often preferred by planning officials and bodies such as English Heritage, as the contrast between the modern glass and original building very easily defines what is new and what is old.

 Clear Frameless Glass

 Where glass structures on listed buildings are required to be as minimal as possible the use of structural glazing is the best tool.
 Structural glass is a bespoke architectural glazing technique that utilises the inherent strength of glass to create frameless installations of glass.
-On listed buildings, structural glazing can be used to create

 The connection between the structural glass and the listed building is important and should be designed individually for each listed property by the glazier.
 The structural glass fixings need to be minimal but also need to be fixed to the listed structure in a way that maintains the integrity of the building fabric.